-How to Cook Ribs in the Oven
+How to Cook Ribs in the Oven When It's Too Cold to Grill

 Learning how to cook pork ribs in the oven is really easy.
 To some extent, the ingredients you use don't matter (other than ribs).
-What matters is that you follow a series of steps that give you flavorful, juicy, tender ribs.
+What matters is that you follow a series of steps that give you flavorful, juicy, tender results.

-Step 1: Brining
+Step 1: Brine the Ribs

 Ovens tend to dry things out.
 The cure for this is brine.
 Typically, you brine the racks of baby back or pork spare ribs for one hour.
 If you've never brined before, this step is pretty easy.

-2. Add 1/2 cup of salt (or 1 cup of kosher salt) and 1/2 cup of sugar.
+2. Add ½ cup of salt (or 1 cup of kosher salt) and ½ cup of sugar (I like brown sugar for this).

 5. Let ribs brine for one hour.